Live Casino Side Bets

 1Overview

-Unlike poker and blackjack, baccarat does not offer an impressive diversity of options for side bettors.
-Nevertheless, it is possible to find live tables online where you can experiment with a couple of side wagers.
-Some of those are available in the traditional version of this chance game.
-The others you can find in its simplified variant Dragon Tiger.
+Unlike poker and blackjack, baccarat does not offer a wide variety of side bets.
+Even so, you can find live tables online where you can try a few side wagers.
+Some are available in the classic version of this game of chance, while others appear in its simplified variant, Dragon Tiger.

 2Pair Side Bets

-Pair Side Bets are accepted in Baccarat Squeeze, No Commission Baccarat, Baccarat Control Squeeze, and Speed Baccarat by Evolution Gaming.
-Side bettors can win additional payouts at odds of 11 to 1 if either the Player or the Banker hand constitutes any pair.
-Either outcome requires an individual side wager.
+Pair Side Bets are available in Baccarat Squeeze, No Commission Baccarat, Baccarat Control Squeeze, and Speed Baccarat from Evolution Gaming.
+Side bettors can earn an additional payout at odds of 11 to 1 if either the Player or Banker hand forms a pair.
+You must place a separate side wager on each outcome.

 3Tie Side Bet

-The Tie Side Bet can be placed in Live Dragon Tiger.
-It wins at odds of 11 to 1 if the Dragon and Tiger cards are of the same rank, i.e. they pair.
+The Tie Side Bet is available in Live Dragon Tiger.
+It pays 11 to 1 if the Dragon and Tiger cards share the same rank, i.e., they form a pair.

 4Suited Tie Side Bet

-The Suited Tie Side Bet is similar to the Tie wager, the only difference being the Dragon and Tiger cards must form a suited pair.
-Of course, this yields a higher bonus payout of 50 to 1.
+The Suited Tie Side Bet is similar to the Tie wager, but the Dragon and Tiger cards must form a suited pair.
+As a result, it pays a higher bonus of 50 to 1.

-Live Casino side betsWe mentioned earlier side bets pay at different casino odds, depending on which platform your live casino of choice uses.
+Live Casino side betsWe mentioned earlier that side bets pay at different casino odds, depending on the platform your chosen live casino uses.
 Because of this, it is highly recommended to compare what different software providers offer in terms of payouts so you can choose the platform that gives you the most value for your money.

-We believe the side-by-side comparison featured in the table below will save you lots of time and effort.
+We believe the side-by-side comparison featured in the table below will save you a lot of time and effort.
 The table includes the payouts for the two most popular groups of side wagers – Perfect Pairs and 21+3.

 Side Bet Payouts Offered by Different Live Casino Platforms